rocketmlhq/rmldnn/docs/src/applications.rst

 .. math::
     b(x) = \frac{1}{2} \left( 1 - \cos(2 \pi c x / d) \right),

-as well as linear supperpositions of these raised-cosine functions, where :math:`d` is the domain size in the `x`-dimension, and the frequency :math:`c` is sampled from the interval :math:`[c_{min}, c_{max}]` using one of the supported distributions (see :code:`bc_type` parameter below).
+as well as linear superpositions of these raised-cosine functions, where :math:`d` is the domain size in the `x`-dimension, and the frequency :math:`c` is sampled from the interval :math:`[c_{min}, c_{max}]` using one of the supported distributions (see :code:`bc_type` parameter below).